 - Education and instruction about early mobilization should be delivered by a physiotherapist.
 The format of education can range from one-on-one verbal communication and patient group sessions [separate outpatients and inpatients] to booklets or videos.
 Ideally, patients should receive information in both written and oral formats.
-Education and instruction should include: - An explanation of exercises in the pre- and postoperative periods. - An explanation of the required at-home technical aids and equipment in the postoperative period. - Review of the discharge criteria (see Appendix B). - When considered appropriate by the professional, patients should purchase recommended special equipment (e.g. gripper/grabber/reacher, hand-held shower head, non-slip bathroom mat, etc.). - Education about early mobilization should be reinforced throughout the hospital stay. - Caregivers/family members should be educated about how they can facilitate and encourage early mobilization.
+Education and instruction should include: - An explanation of exercises in the pre- and postoperative periods. - An explanation of the required at-home technical aids and equipment in the postoperative period. - Review of the discharge criteria (see Appendix B). - · When considered appropriate by the professional, patients should purchase recommended special equipment (e.g. gripper/grabber/reacher, hand-held shower head, non-slip bathroom mat, etc.). - Education about early mobilization should be reinforced throughout the hospital stay. - Caregivers/family members should be educated about how they can facilitate and encourage early mobilization.

+- A guide to your Knee Replacement Surgery

+- A guide to your Hip Replacement Surgery

-- Patient Optimization Booklet - Animated Precare Hip and Precare Knee Arthroplasty Guide
+- Animated Precare Hip and Precare Knee Arthroplasty Guide

-Identify Opioid Tolerance^{A3-7}
+Analgesia Identify Opioid Tolerance^{A3-7}